 According to the Unified Growth Policy Map, the proposed development is located in an area designated as an urban neighborhood.
 Urban Neighborhoods are defined as distinct areas that are located in an urban area that may have a small commercial component that serves the local area.
-The proposed development is consistent with many Regional Development Policies including encouraging mixed use development with access to the regional transportation system.
-The proposed development is located in the Candler-Flat Shoals LCI study area and is consistent with the Candler-Flat Shoals LCI plan.
+The proposed development is consistent with many of Regional Development Policies, encouraging mixed use development with access to the regional transportation system.
+The proposed development is located in the Candler-Flat Shoals LCI study area and does not appear to be consistent with the study's recommendations.

 The LCI plan calls for higher density retail, commercial or mixed use development along Flat Shoals Parkway.
-The plan calls for the creation of a street grid and inter parcel connectivity within the parcels lining Flat Shoals Parkway as well as an improved and more pleasing vehicular and pedestrian environment on the corridor with the addition of linear buildings to cover parking lots, streetscape, signage and architectural controls.
+The plan calls for the creation of a street grid and inter parcel connectivity within the parcels lining Flat Shoals Parkway as well as an improved and more pleasing vehicular and pedestrian environment on the corridor with the addition of liner buildings to cover parking lots, streetscape, signage and architectural controls.
 The plan also calls for planned neighborhood development on the project site itself following traditional neighborhood development principles.
-ARC raised several concerns about the site layout relationships to the LCI plan within the preliminary report site plan, however the site plan has been revised to reflect the principles of the LCI plan.
+ARC would like to further discuss the issues in greater detail with the developer and the DeKalb County.